jaindinkar/aliexpress-store-scraper/README.md

 # aliexpress-store-scraper
 A selenium-webdriver based scraper script for cataloguing a store from AliExpress.
 This codebase can be modified for price tracking and cataloguing search results.
+This piece of software is licenced under GNU-GPLv2.

 ## Current System:
 - OS: Ubuntu 20.04 64bit